-Course Course Number Required Prerequisite(s) Course Description Digital Electronics 8320 None Recommended Grade Level: 12 Credit: 2 Digital Electronics is the study of electronic circuits that are used to process and control digital signals.
+Course Course Number Required Prerequisite(s) Course Description Digital Electronics 8320 None Recommended Grade Level: 11 Credit: 1 Digital Electronics is the study of electronic circuits that are used to process and control digital signals.
 In contrast to analog electronics, where information is represented by a continuously varying voltage, digital signals are represented by two discreet voltages or logic levels.
 This distinction allows for greater signal speed and storage capabilities and has revolutionized the world of electronics.
 Digital electronics is the foundation of modern electronic devices such as cellular phones, digital audio players, laptop computers, digital cameras, and high-definition televisions.
 The primary focus of Digital Electronics is to expose students to the design process of combinational and sequential logic design, teamwork, communication methods, engineering standards, and technical documentation.
-Robotics II 8358 Robotics I Recommended Grade Level: 12 Credit: 2 In Robotics II, students will explore artificial intelligence and programming in the robotic and automation industry.
+Robotics II 8358 Robotics I Recommended Grade Level: 11 Credit: 1 (Taken second semester of junior year) In Robotics II, students will explore artificial intelligence and programming in the robotic and automation industry.
 Through implementation of the design process, students will transfer academic skills to component designs in a project-based environment.
 Students will build prototypes and use software to test their designs.

-Course Course Number Required Prerequisite(s) Course Description Practicum in Manufacturing 7189 Introduction to Unmanned Aerial Vehicles (UAV) or Robotics II Recommended Grade Level: 12 Credit: 2 The Practicum in Manufacturing course is designed to give students supervised practical application of previously studied knowledge and skills.
+Course Course Number Required Course Description Practicum in Manufacturing 7189 Introduction to Unmanned Aerial Vehicles (UAV) or Robotics II Recommended Grade Level: 12 Credit: 3 The Practicum in Manufacturing course is designed to give students supervised practical application of previously studied knowledge and skills.
 Practicum experiences can occur in a variety of locations appropriate to the nature and level of experience.